by the City of Myrtle Beach

 “I hope that this shows our community that the city is committed to revitalizing this beautiful area, the heart of our downtown,” said Myrtle Beach Mayor Brenda Bethune in a statement.

-In the near future, look for family-friendly events at Nance Plaza, providing an opportunity for everyone to enjoy both the space and exciting entertainment.
+In the near future, look for family-friendly events at Nance Plaza, providing an opportunity for everyone to enjoy the space.